NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M14-Gettingstarted.md

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Module 14: Explore content filters in Azure AI Foundry
+# Module 14: Explore content filters in Microsoft Foundry

 ### Overall Estimated timing: 30 minutes

 ## Overview

-In this lab, you’ll explore the content filters in Azure AI Foundry to ensure responsible AI behavior.
+In this lab, you’ll explore the content filters in Microsoft Foundry to ensure responsible AI behavior.
 You’ll deploy a model, set up content filters to manage harmful outputs, and generate natural language content using Azure's generative AI capabilities.
 This exercise is vital for understanding how to ensure ethical AI development and deployment.

 ## Objectives

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Microsoft Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently

-1. Create an AI hub and project in Azure AI Foundry.
+1. Create an AI hub and project in Microsoft Foundry.

 2. Deploy the GPT-4o model for natural language generation.